MarcoConsiglio/goniometry/README.md

 ```
 `Angle::CLOCKWISE` is the plus sign, `Angle::COUNTERCLOCKWISE` is the minus sign.

-The `MarcoConsiglio\Trigonometry\Exceptions\AngleOverflowException` is thrown when you try to create an angle:
+The `MarcoConsiglio\Goniometry\Exceptions\AngleOverflowException` is thrown when you try to create an angle:
 - with more than +/-360°
 - with more than 59'
 - with more than 59" if there are no degrees and minutes.